evansuva/CryptocurrencyCabal/web/content/classes/class4.md

 If you are not happy with your answers to any of the questions on Checkup 1, you may submit revised answers at the beginning of Wednesday's class.
-(Just printout the [Checkup 1]("/checkup1.pdf") and fill in revised answers for any questions you want.
+(Just print the [Checkup 1](/checkup1.pdf) and fill in revised answers for any questions you want, or submit your clearly marked answers on a separate page you generate.
 It is not necessary to resubmit answers to questions for which you are happy with your original answers.)

 ## Schedule